lifinance/customized-token-list/README.md

 - we can find usd prices via debank or zerion APIs
 - the token is not a spam/fee taking token

+You can also add scam tokens to /denyTokens/network.json and we will block this token in our system.

 ## How to add your token

 To add your token find the file representing the chain your token is in in the **tokens** folder.